jieezhong/jieezhong.github.io/_pages/research.md

 "The Impact of Principal-Student Ethnic Match: Evidence from Grade Promotion Decisions"

-"The Spillover Effects of Holding Students Back a Grade"

 "The Impacts of Light and Noise Exposure on Human Capital Formation: Evidence from Wind Farm Operation" (Joint with Thao Duong)

 "The Lifelong Impact of Pre-Kindergarten Education" (Joint with Maya Mikdash)